 You can use the following two shapes to play diminished triads on your guitar.
 The diagram shows how to play a Bdim chord.
 You can play any diminished chord by horizontally shifting the pattern.

-Try to play the following chord progressions in C major and A minor using only the chord shapes we showed you in this post.
+Try to play the following chord progressions in C major and A minor using only the chord shapes shown in this article.
 Each line of the following image represents a separate exercise.

-The first and third exercise are chord progressions of the scale degrees I IV V I, which is known as classical cadence, in C major and in A minor.
+The first and third exercises are chord progressions of the scale degrees I IV V I, which is known as a classical cadence in C major and in A minor.
 The second and fourth exercise is a progression of the scale degrees I II V I, which is known as jazz cadence.
-We will reveal the solution in the second part of this tutorial next week.

 Note: If you are not aware of this, the A minor scale contains the same notes as the C major scale.
 As described in this previous post, the minor scale just starts on the sixth scale degree of the major scale, which in the case of C major is the a.

-Have you noticed that the Bmb5 chord in the fourth exercise does not sound as awkward as before, when you play it as isolated chord?
-The reason therefore is that the tension the chord produces by its diminished fifth is properly resolved by dropping the f (diminished fifth of Bmb5) by one semitone to an e (root of Em) playing the successive chord.
+Have you noticed that the Bmb5 chord in the fourth exercise does not sound as awkward as before when you play it as an isolated chord?
+The reason is that the tension the chord produces by its diminished fifth is properly resolved by dropping the f (diminished fifth of Bmb5) by one semitone to an e (the root of Em) playing the successive chord.

-Do not worry if you struggle putting your fingers at the right positions of the chord shapes in the beginning.
-Your fingers are probably not used to them and your brain needs to build muscle memory for the positions first.
-If you are a beginner, it is also easier to start learning guitar with single note shapes instead of chords, like you do in our app Fretello.
+Don't worry if you struggle to put your fingers at the right positions at the beginning.
+Your fingers probably aren't used to them and your brain needs to build muscle memory before they start to feel familiar.